 It was reported that the ‘Egyptian airstrikes killed 64 ISIS fighters, including three from leaderships [ranks].’

-Operation Enduring Freedom Philippines ended 24th February.
+Operation Enduring Freedom in the Philippines ended 24th February.
 The purpose of this Operation was to ‘fight Islamic separatists in the southern island- notably militant group Abu Sayyaf.’

 Abubakar Shekau, leader of the notorious extremist militant group Boko Haram officially declared their allegiance to ISIS.